sipeki/sfia2-colourpicker/README.md

 - Skin the website to be more visually appealing.
 -Micro service that has been modified will have its Docker image regenerated and the Micros Service update in the swarm.
 - Run the database for persistent data as a part of the Socker Swarm

+# Retrospective

+- When everything is as it should be and the micro service still does not run means that there is a fundamental issue with the declarations before the function is declared.
+- Solo work is a slower process rather than in groups.
+- A secure implementation requires DevOps to carry out manual tasks.
+- Containerization provides a flexible method to roll out micro services without over head of setting up new hardware.
+It is elastic.
+- It was difficult to visualise how the application was to be developed as I technologies frameworks and concepts were unknown.
+- Devops, cloud computing, containerisation, micro services is perfect symbiosis.